apache/accumulo-website/_docs-2-0/administration/in-depth-install.md

 #### Configuring the ClassLoader

 Accumulo builds its Java classpath in `accumulo-env.sh`.
-After an Accumulo application has started, it will load classes from the locations specified in the deprecated `general.classpaths` property.
+After an Accumulo application has started, it will load classes from the locations specified in the deprecated [general.classpaths] property.
 Additionally, Accumulo will load classes from the locations specified in the
-`general.dynamic.classpaths` property and will monitor and reload them if they change.
+[general.dynamic.classpaths] property and will monitor and reload them if they change.
 The reloading feature is useful during the development and testing of iterators as new or modified iterator classes can be deployed to Accumulo without having to restart the database.
 /
 Accumulo also has an alternate configuration for the classloader which will allow it to load classes from remote locations.
 This mechanism uses Apache Commons VFS which enables locations such as http and hdfs to be used.
-This alternate configuration also uses the `general.classpaths` property in the same manner described above.
-It differs in that you need to configure the `general.vfs.classpaths` property instead of the `general.dynamic.classpath` property.
+This alternate configuration also uses the [general.classpaths] property in the same manner described above.
+It differs in that you need to configure the [general.vfs.classpaths] property instead of the [general.dynamic.classpaths] property.
 As in the default configuration, this alternate configuration will also monitor the vfs locations for changes and reload if necessary.

 The Accumulo classpath can be viewed in human readable format by running `accumulo classpath -d`.